santiment/academy/src/docs/metrics/details/timebound.md

 blockchains we developed our own [Coin Age Model](/metrics/details/stack-coin-age-model)

-Timebound metrics names are formed from the original metric name plus a timebound suffix.
+Timebound metric names are formed from the original metric name plus a timebound suffix.
 Available timebound suffixes are:

 - `_1d` - 1 day